 Lastly, it is important to note that prevention education can operate as an individualising technology that places responsibility for the prevention of health problems on individuals in contexts that do not support their efforts (Fraser, 2004).
 This is a criticism that has been made of prevention education aimed at other people who inject drugs, given that their ability to minimise transmission is largely structurally constrained by the criminalisation of drugs and related measures.
 In offering these suggestions for prevention education, therefore, we do so cautiously, recognising that many other broader issues need to be addressed to aid hepatitis C prevention efforts.
 The themes that have emerged in this article serve as a reminder of the need and importance of addressing blood-borne virus and injecting drug use-related stigma more broadly through means other than health promotion and education.
 This might include addressing the regulatory and legal processes prohibiting access to, and safe usage of, all drugs – including performance and-image enhancing drugs – in that these are widely recognised as producing complex harms and stigma.
 That said, prevention education also has the potential to intervene positively in structural concerns such as the stigmatisation of people who inject drugs (here, those against whom some of our participants defined themselves).
-When there is a tendency to draw negative distinctions, general messages about blood awareness may be of use, suggesting that vulnerability is a foundational condition of all bodies, including those perceived as healthy and normatively embodied.
+When there is a tendency to draw negative distinctions, general messages about blood awareness may be of use, suggesting that vulnerability is a foundational condition of all bodies, including those perceived as healthy and ‘normal’.
 If one of the very terms of normative embodiment is vulnerability, then responsibility for risk reduction, safety and health, including blood-borne virus prevention, cannot be framed as an individual problem or a problem of the monstrous other.
 Instead, by rethinking hepatitis C prevention education as a shared and social responsibility, the stigma and blame accruing to individuals who inject drugs may be challenged.

 References